tofaramususa/fastapi-production-api/README.md

 # Production API Service

-A high-performance, production-ready API service built with **FastAPI** and **MongoDB**, designed for scalable enterprise applications with comprehensive security, monitoring, and performance optimization features.
+A high-performance, production-ready API template, derived from a live setup, built with **FastAPI** and **MongoDB**, designed for scalable enterprise applications with comprehensive security, monitoring, and performance optimization features.

 ## 🚀 Features